International Mountain Guides Climbing and Mountaineering Expeditions

 [ ]Locks: You'll want padlocks in Nepal and Tibet, but for flying out of the USA, it might be better to use plastic zip ties which can be cut by TSA staff if necessary (bring extra zip ties).

-[ ]Travel Wallet: A secure travel wallet is a must for carrying your important documents including passport, extra photos, duffel inventory list, and money.
+[ ]Travel Wallet: Important for carrying your important documents including passport, extra photos, duffel inventory list, and money.
 We suggest that you use a travel wallet that you can hang around your neck and place inside your shirt, or around your waist tucked under your shirt or trousers.

 [ ]Passport (valid for at least 6 months after the trip ends with sufficient extra pages for visa stamps and in same name as airline ticket (or with endorsement-for women who changed name w/ marriage).
-It is easy to get your Nepal visa on arrival in Kathmandu at the airport... bring a passport photo.
+Get your Nepal visa on arrival in Kathmandu at the airport ($50 for trekkers, $125for climbers).

 Trekking Gear

-[ ]Trekking Poles: Poles come in handy for balance and easing impact to your knees.
-Get collapsible poles that can attach to your backpack.
+[ ]Trekking Poles: Get collapsible poles that can attach to your backpack.

 [ ]Pack Cover: Waterproof rain cover for your pack.

-[ ]Sleeping Bag: Rated to at least 10 degrees Fahrenheit.
+[ ]Sleeping Bag: Rated to at least 0°Fahrenheit.
 Synthetic or Down.
-Base Camp can get down to around 0-10 degrees F at night... so quite chilly.
+Base Camp can get down to around 0-10°F at night... so quite chilly.
+Everest and Lhotse climbers will want to bring a second sleeping bag (available for rent if you do not have a suitable one).

 Footwear